RobHolme/CloudRegionAPI/README.md

 ### Install Dev dependencies (needed for build script)
 ```$ npm install --only=dev```

-### Update the JSON files defining the cloud provider's subnets, regions, and services
+### Optional: Update the JSON files defining the cloud provider's subnets, regions, and services
+>The repo files are updated 12am every Sunday via a GitHub action, so this step can be skipped unless the very latest updates are needed.

 Requires powershell 7 (or greater) to run the script.
 If building on Windows, do not use Powershell 5.1 as the performance will be exceedingly slow.

-If this script isn't run the API will use the potentially older versions of the JSON files included in the repo.

 ```$ pwsh -File ./update-cloudprovidersjson.ps1```